open-resources/dash_curriculum/tutorial/part2/chapter6.md

 In the code above, you may notice that in the second callback we have added this prop: `prevent_initial_call=True`.
 This was necessary here, since the 'country-dropdown' component doesn't have any default option (the options are in fact depending on the first dropdown selection).
 By default, Dash calls every callback when initialising the app: we want to prevent this initial call as Dash wouldn't find any input value for this callback.
 ```

-The above code will generate the following App:
+The above code will generate the following app:

 ![Example 2](./ch6_files/Example02.JPG)
-**Include gif to transition from code to App starting page, then selecting a continent, a country and displaying the output**
+**Include gif to transition from code to app starting page, then selecting a continent, a country and displaying the output**

 ## Summary